 An intervention or "invitation to recovery" is an effective way to help the alcoholic/addict get help for their disease and a way for you to begin your own path to healing and recovery.
 It is a time where you—the important people in the user’s life—present reality in a loving and respectful manner and ask your loved one to begin their road to recovery.
-Blue Cross/Blue Shield of North Dakota Health Insurance may cover your intervention work.
+We provide intervention services for those in both Minnesota and North Dakota, and Blue Cross/Blue Shield of North Dakota Health Insurance may cover your intervention work.
 Please check your member benefits.

 3-Part Package: Full package cost is $1250 for a usual 10 hour process.
 Additional hours available for a fee.
 The head interventionist is a licensed professional counselor with years of intervention experience.
 A recovery coach--who has lived through addiction and into recovery--is also available to offer guidance from their lived-experience of hope.

 Pre-Intervention Assessment: This is the initial group meeting with the intervention team including family feelings about doing an intervention and suitability of the loved one for an intervention.
 Discussion of possible solutions.
 Two hours, $250.
 Skype meetings can also be arranged.